-A question that some frequently ask when they first get into dual-band Wi-Fi is, does dual-band router switch automatically to the fastest and best band when needed.
+A question that some frequently ask when they first get into dual-band Wi-Fi is, does a dual-band router switch automatically to the fastest and best band when needed?

 So, does a dual-band router switch automatically?

-It would be challenging to work continually if the router automatically switches between the two bands, thus breaking it whenever you are using the faster band.
+It would be challenging to work continually if the router automatically switches between the two bands, thus breaking it whenever you use the faster band.

 Instead of going back and forth between the bands, the user would only have to switch their particular access point between them.
 This review will tell you more about whether your dual-band router auto switches between 2.4 and 5ghz, why and how a dual-band router works, how to switch between 2.4 and 5ghz, the difference between dual switched vs. dual concurrent, and how to set up a dual-band router.

 A Dual Band Router Does Not Switch Automatically

 You have to do it manually.
 If the router did so, a lot of your crucial work might get interrupted, whether it is an online meeting, a download, or a game you are playing.
 Switching between the faster band might cause a lot of interruption, thus making your work more difficult.
 Hence, it establishes that changing from one band to the other has to be done manually by you.